An organism is one which lives an independent life.

 But those with shape and structure are quite interesting.

-Few of the Microorganisms are the parasites which have small structure.
+A few microorganisms are parasites with small structures.
 They can be either single-celled or multi-celled parasites.
-But in this article, we will see the list of single-celled parasites and their behaviors.
+However, in this article, we will see the list of single-celled parasites and their behaviors.

 These single-celled parasites are mostly either protozoa or bacteria.
-They cause diseases to humans, animals, and plants.
-They are widely present across all parts of the world and can also become epidemic at a time leading to mass infections and deaths.
+They cause diseases in humans, animals, and plants.
+They are widely present across all parts of the world and can also become epidemic at a time, leading to mass infections and deaths.

-They can gain entry into humans through food, water, air and by contact.
-Inside the humans and other organisms, they live by feeding the tissues, cells and other essentials and multiply rapidly leading to sickness, diseases in the host.
+They can enter humans through food, water, air, and contact.
+Inside humans and other organisms, they live by feeding the tissues, cells, and other essentials and multiply rapidly, leading to sickness and diseases in the host.
 If not controlled, they can sometimes lead to the death of the host.

 Examples of the single-celled parasite in humans and their features